parmoo/parmoo/docs/quickstart.rst

  * a **constraint** is an algebraic function of the design variables and/or simulation outputs, which cannot exceed some bound.

-To solve a MOOP, we use surrogate models of the simulation outputs, together with the algebraic definition of the objectives and constraints.
+To solve a multiobjective optimization problem (MOOP), we use surrogate models of the simulation outputs, together with the algebraic definition of the objectives and constraints.

 .. figure:: img/des-sim-obj-space.png
     :alt: Designs, simulations, and objectives